 In 1999-2000 the Warren Chamber Orchestra became a full-sized orchestra and was renamed the Warren Philharmonic Orchestra to reflect that change.
 Renowned conductor Susan Davenny Wyner was named music director and conductor.
 Thereafter, musical programming and youth outreach expanded to include CDs of pre-recorded samples of orchestral music to be used by third through eighth grade teachers in the classroom culminating in an annual Art in Music Contest.

-The Strings of Joy program was created in 2013 to provide free violin instruction to students in Warren City Schools and was been initiated at Jefferson and Willard K-8 buildings.
+The Strings of Joy program was created in 2013 to provide free violin instruction to students in Warren City Schools and was initiated at Jefferson and Willard K-8 buildings.
 The after-school program was offered to students who wished to participate and used donated violins.
 Strings of Joy was revised in 2016 to offer instruction to selected Trumbull County students in grades three through seven.
-Instructors are WPO orchestra members who are paid under a separate fund consisting of grants and community organization and individual donations.
+Instructors are WPO orchestra members and other professional musicians who are paid under a separate fund consisting of grants and community organization and individual donations.
 The orchestra plans to expand Strings of Joy as funds become available.